 Yixing Teapots are extremely rewarding.
 Treat them well and they will give back the best tea possible, as well as grow in luster and depth of color.
 High quality hand-crafted teapots are investment objects, and increase greatly in value if they are used properly.
-Here is a quick reference guide to using your yixing:

 1. Prepare a very clean pot and boil water in it.
 If you have hard water, filter it or use bottled water, or the sediment will get into the tea pot.

 2. Using a slotted spoon with no smells or stains, lower the tea pot, and separately, the lid into the boiling water.
 Allow the yixing to rest on the spoon, and not the bottom of the pot, otherwise it vibrates too much with the bubbles.

 3. Boil for 3-5 minutes.
 Remove pot and lid and allow to dry completely.